 However, in the face of all the criticisms and the strained relationship with the Western world, Robert Mugabe appeared less bothered.
 In 2016, he jailed an American based in Zimbabwe Martha O’ Donovan who called out on his government describing him as being sick and selfish.

-Is Robert A Hero Or A Bad Person?
+Was Robert A Hero Or A Bad Person?

 Despite being pushed to resign and gaining all the bad names a government could, a majority of Zimbabweans still see Robert as not just an independence hero but also a classic strongman.
 They believe he was not a villain as he was generally thought to have been.
 According to them, his wife and some criminals around him got him out of Zimbabwe leadership.

-This is basically because the 94-year-old who had clung on to power for more than 37 years was rumored to have been planning to transfer power to his wife before the army takeover.
+This is basically because the veteran who had clung on to power for more than 37 years was rumored to have been planning to transfer power to his wife before the army takeover.
 Robert was born in 1924 and was allegedly the most educated leader in the world.